My York wildlife garden

-I’ve worked hard to transform my small suburban garden into a haven for hedgehogs and other wildlife.
+I’ve worked hard to transform my small suburban garden into a wildlife garden that’s a haven for hedgehogs and other wildlife.

 It isn’t an enormous garden – it’s only around 70ft x 30ft but it has all sorts of features that make it fantastic for insects and hedgehogs.